hammerheim-game/hammerheim-rules/5-warbands.md

 is still a fearsome opponent.
 It causes fear.
 Save: The Wyvern’s scales aren’t as strong as a normal Wyvern’s, but they are still as strong as metal.
-The Wyvern has an armour save 6+ that is not modified by the strength of attacks against it (or other save modifiers).
+The Wyvern has an armor save 6+ that is not modified by the strength of attacks against it (or other save modifiers).
 Envenomed Tail: The Wyvern has a whip-like tail that is tipped with a deadly stinger.
 In combat it thrashes this tail